crwn-nrth-web/my-notes/content/Philosophy/Skepticism.md

 > "These two questions concerning the continued and  distinct existence of body are intimately connected together.
 For if the objects of our senses continue to exist, even when they are not perceived, their existence is of course independent of and distinct from the perception: and vice versa . . ." (p.
 1)

 Hume argues that the continued and distinct existence of external objects is not rationally supported by our sensory impressions.
 There is a gap between what we perceive and what we believe about external objects.

-An alternative approach to the issues outlined by Hume is given by [[Russell-on-existence-of-external-objects]]
 ##### Skeptical argument concerning the continued existence of bodies
 He argues that the senses can't prove that bodies continue to exist beyond being perceived as its a contradiction.